askmeegs/build-a-platform-with-krm/3-app-dev/partD-ci-pr.md

-## Part D - Continuous Integration (Pull Request)
+# Part D - Creating a Pull Request

-Now we're ready to put out a Pull Request in the cymbalbank-app-source repo with our new frontend banner feature.
-We'll add a new Cloud Build trigger for all new pull requests in the source repo, so that we can auto-deploy the code to our staging GKE cluster, allowing any tests or code reviewers to verify that the changes work as intended with no bugs.
+Now that we've tested the new frontend feature locally using the dev cluster, we are ready to put out a Pull Request in the cymbalbank-app-source repository.
+We will also explore how to stage a pull request's code on the staging GKE cluster, using Cloud Build and the `skaffold.yaml` file we used in part C.

 ![screenshot](screenshots/pull-request-ci.jpg)